Lone Star Steakhouse Texas Rice

 The best selling menu items at the Lone Star Steakhouse & Saloon are the mesquite-grilled steaks.
 The USDA choice-graded steaks are hand-cut fresh daily and displayed in a glass meat counter that is visible from the dining area of each restaurant.
 Customers are encouraged to view the meat for themselves and personally select the steak they wish to eat.

 Here's a great copycat Lone Star Steakhouse Texas Rice recipe.
-Check out my other clone recipes for famous foods from Lone Star Steakhouse here.
+Check out my other famous clone Lone Star restaurant recipes.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.